kofatertyrr/kofatertyrr/README.md

 - 👋 Hi, I’m @kofatertyrr6
 - 👀 I’m interested in ...y
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...dsf
 - 💞️ I’m looking to collaborate on ...455456465dsfsdf
 - 📫 How to reach me ...dfg45354fswer56
 - 😄 Pronouns: ...sdfrrwe414187687